comandos-consola-utiles

 └─📁folder04 └─📁folder04/📄readme.txt

-This command uses a for /D loop to go through all the directories in the current directory and copy the file “readme.txt” to each of them.
+This command uses a for /D loop to go through all directories in the current directory and copy the “readme.txt” file to each one.

-Sometimes, you just want to duplicate the folder structure without the files.
-You can achieve that with these commands:
+Sometimes, you only want to duplicate the folder structure without the files.
+You can achieve it with these commands:

 📁my-folder-A/ -> 📁my-folder-B/